nnto91/gke-infras-elastic/README.md

 Replace <region> with your desired region (e.g., asia-southeast1), and <your-unique-bucket-name> with a globally unique name for your GCS bucket.

 2. **Configure Terraform Variables**
+## Notes: Download the service account with least privileges and store it in the gke-infras-elastic/infras-gke-elastic/environment folder

 Edit the locals.tf file or export the necessary environment variables to define your GCP project ID, region, cluster name, and node settings.